snowunnotech/nicetomeetyou/README.md

 # Improvement may do
 1. Use redis to cache datas, make list return fast.
 2. Make sure that queryset in django is a generator_like object or just a list_like object?
 How's the performance of looping over a queryset?
 Any better way to do so?
+---> Yes, queryset is list_like, but they provie a method Queryset.iterator().
+For a QuerySet which returns a large number of objects that you only need to access once, this can result in better performance and a significant reduction in memory.

 # Infrastructure
 - Deploy on AWS EC2 free-tier